cloudmosaic/quickstarts/README.md

 Look into creating a federated quickstarts module
 ### Improve HMR
 Speed up watching for file changes and reloading dev env
+### React router
+Is react-router-dom needed?
+See if we can pull it out